Recent New and Latest Information

 Given the two changes above, the old Flash-based map has been removed and replaced with a fully-interactive Google Maps window:

 - The map window has the option to snap and zoom to well known areas to aid in the search for waterfalls near a town, park, or well known landmark.
-This is not available when browsing County data on the map, because the area of coverage is much smaller.
-Likewise this is not currently available on mobile, but may be enabled in the future.

 - The icons which represent waterfalls on the map windows, in the table columns, and in the Rating / Status box on a waterfall's page have been updated to use the same graphics as the World Waterfall Database.